-The beginning of a new year is an opportune time to assess the maturity and trajectory of the CRM software market.
-A clear understanding of CRM direction aids planning to tap into new capabilities, better leverages CRM software with other technology movements and can significantly accelerate your business and systems objectives.
+The beginning of a new year is an opportune time to assess the maturity and trajectory of the Customer Relationship Management software market.
+A clear understanding of the direction aids planning to tap into new capabilities, better leverages CRM software with other technology movements and can significantly accelerate your business and systems objectives.

 Here are four market shifts that will impact the trajectory and value of CRM software.